Our classic giant pintail longboard is back!

 Longboard Surfing Footwork Cross- Trainer

-The Kisiwa’s flat profile, width and length make it ideal as a tool for longboard surfers to practise and improve cross stepping, nose riding, backpedalling and general balance.
+The Kisiwa’s flat profile, width and length make it an ideal tool for longboard surfers to practise and improve cross stepping, nose riding, backpedalling and general balance.

 When skating it doesn’t really feel that much shorter than your 9ft+ longboard surfboard, but you’ll find that the smaller length and width tighten your stance up and help you tidy your footwork when the waves are flat.